dominic097/blog/reflections.md

 ```

-Thus with the help of Reflect.construct we not only attain sub-classing inheritance but also a neat code structure which can easily blunt with modern code practice
+Thus with the help of Reflect.construct we not only attain subclassing inheritance but also a neat code structure which can easily blunt with modern code practice